*This article was last updated in June 2023.

 Inbound Messaging Benefits

-Mobile internet is more available than ever, however the benefit of SMS is that it enables users to send easy, spontaneous and immediate inbound messages from their mobile phone when 3G is not available.
+While mobile internet access is more prevalent than ever, SMS offers a distinct advantage by allowing users to send quick, spontaneous, and immediate messages from their mobile phones, even when 3G networks are unavailable.

-- Seamlessly integrate SMS with your existing systems to improve business operations
+- Seamlessly integrate SMS into your existing systems, optimising overall business operations and communication.

-- Manage all inbound messaging from an enterprise messaging platform that can be accessed anywhere
+- Manage all inbound messaging from an enterprise SMS platform accessible from anywhere, providing convenience and control.

-- Allows multi-response campaigns for sophisticated inbound tactics
+- Conduct multi-response campaigns using sophisticated inbound tactics to maximise audience engagement.